Applying to UC Santa Cruz

 You will need to satisfy the following minimum requirements:

 - Complete a minimum of 15 college-preparatory courses ("a-g" courses), with at least 11 finished prior to the beginning of your senior year.
-For a full list of "a-g" requirements and information on courses in California high schools that meet the requirements, please see the Office of the President's A-G Policy Resource Guide.
+For a full list of "a-g" requirements and information on courses in California high schools that meet the requirements, please see the Office of the President's A-G Course List.

 - Earn a grade point average (GPA) of 3.00 or better (3.40 or better for a non-resident of California) in these courses with no grade lower than a C.

-UC Santa Cruz no longer uses standardized exam scores (ACT/SAT) in our comprehensive review and selection process.
+UC Santa Cruz does not use standardized exam scores (ACT/SAT) in our comprehensive review and selection process.
 Like all UC campuses, we consider a broad range of factors when reviewing a student's application, from academics to extracurricular achievement and response to life challenges.
 No admission decision is based on a single factor.
 Exam scores may still be used to meet area b of the a-g subject requirements as well as the UC Entry Level Writing requirement.

 Students interested in computer science must select the major as their first choice on the UC Application.
 Applicants are encouraged to have a solid background in advanced high school mathematics.
 A student not selected for computer science may be reviewed for admission to an alternate major if one was selected.